bighill/headless-node-session-auth/README.md

 ## Github Actions

-Included are some working samples of useful CI/CD tasks for development.
+Working samples of useful CI/CD tasks for development are included.
 When a PR is created in Github, these _actions_ will fire:

 - Test backend
 - Test frontend
 - NPM audit backend
 - NPM audit frontend

+_Find these in `.github/workflows/*.yml`_

 ## Dev Usage